 1. Less spend on travel and expenses across the organization

 Less travel means less spending on things like flights, accommodation, food, and catering.
 This is money that can instead be reinvestment back into the organization for research and development, hiring, personal development, and resources.

 2. More accessibility for all employees to engage with clients and colleagues in other locations

 While virtual meetings might miss out on the intimacy and productivity of smaller, in-person meetings – they enable the sharing of ideas among wider audiences, increasing participation and contribution.

-Wireless sharing tools like Broadcast mean presenters can share their screen to the devices of all attendees, regardless of location.
+Wireless screen sharing tools like Broadcast mean presenters can share their screens to the devices of all attendees, regardless of location.

 It’s no secret that travel, especially by air, is one of the significant contributors to global CO2 emissions.
 Opting to hold a virtual meeting instead of traveling is a proactive way to decrease a company’s carbon footprint.
 It’s a significant way to make business practices more sustainable overall.

 1. Less face-to-face contact with clients and colleagues